ImageMagick/Usage-Markdown/quantize/index.md

 ### DIY Ordered Dither Threshold Maps {#diy_threshold}

-The above DIY dither pattern is about as simple a dither pattern as you can get, and as such we can convert it directly into a XML threshold map, so that the fast built-in "`-ordered-dither`" operator can make use of it.
+The above DIY dither pattern is about as simple a dither pattern as you can get, and as such, we can convert it directly into an XML threshold map, so that the fast built-in "`-ordered-dither`" operator can make use of it.

 Here is the final XML definition, which I saved in my own personal threshold map file "`~/.magick/thresholds.xml`" of my "$HOME" directory.

 [![\[IM Output\]](tmap_hlines2x2.txt.gif)](tmap_hlines2x2.txt)

 The XML format is very simple, and defines a 2x2 pixel map.
-The first black image is given a value of zero, and has no pixels, so no zero values is present.
+The first black image is given a value of zero, and has no pixels, so no zero values are present.
-The pixels turned on (made white) in the middle image is set to '`1`' and the remaining or second image pixels are given a value of '`2`'.
+The pixels turned on (made white) in the middle image are set to '`1`' and the remaining or second image pixels are given a value of '`2`'.

 The '`divisor=`' defines the number of images, or pseudo-color levels (fake color levels) this dither pattern represents, so it has a value of '`3`'.
-It divides the pixel values, to defined the color level at which that pixel is to be turned on.
+It divides the pixel values, to define the color level at which that pixel is to be turned on.
-As such the top two pixels are turned on for colors larger than 1/3, while the bottom two are turned on for color values larger that 2/3.
+As such, the top two pixels are turned on for colors larger than 1/3, while the bottom two are turned on for color values larger than 2/3.
 That is each pixel value represents a 'threshold' level, and why dither patterns are also called threshold maps.

 The rest of the definition defines the names (and optional alias) by which you can refer to the threshold map for the ordered dither operator.

-So lets try it out...
+So, let's try it out...

 ~~~
 convert gradient.png  -ordered-dither hlines2x2  od_hlines2x2.gif